July 26, 2018

 To find out if this could be a reason some of your stores are struggling, cross-reference the number of store visits made to a store with sales.

-Notice a correlation between fewer visits and less sales?
+Notice a correlation between fewer visits and fewer sales?
 That means there's also a correlation between fewer visits and a lack of store compliance.

 Issues are not being resolved, and this drags down sales.